ESFLOWNK/SearchEach/README.md

 file_with_the_results: The program will create this file and write the results there.

+# News

+2023 - March - 11:

+* I changed the mode in which the files are read.
+Now the files are read so that the result is what is between the first searched character found to the last searched character found.

 # Example

 I create a file named "history.txt" with this content: